-Smith-Magenis syndrome is a genetic disability due to a microdeletion or abnormality of chromosome 17.
+Smith-Magenis syndrome is a genetic disability due to a microdeletion or mutation on chromosome 17.
 The major features of Smith-Magenis Syndrome (SMS) include mild to moderate intellectual disability, delayed speech and language skills, distinctive facial features, sleep disturbances, and behavioural problems.

 Individuals with Smith-Magenis Syndrome are characterised by a short flat head, prominent forehead, broad square face, deep-set eyes, underdeveloped midface, broad nasal bridge, short nose, tented upper lip, and a chin that is small in infancy and becomes relatively prominent with age.
 These facial differences can be subtle in early childhood, but they usually become more distinctive in later childhood and adulthood.
 Dental abnormalities are also common.